Welcome to the Dr. John Micallef Memorial Library

 and include the following:

 • List of books you wish to borrow – give title AND author.
+This service is limited to 10 books per borrowing period.

 3. Tell us which day and time you wish to pick up your book(s).